Charles-IV/sentbot/README.md

 Then run it (linux - `python3 sentbot1-discord.py`) and your bot should go online.
 Be sure to credit me and @SatanicBanana - remember that he gave me the code and let me upload it, and I'm making the code public.

 The bot currently has different personalities (word sets) in each channel.
-To change this, run `SERVER_MODE`.
-To change it back again, run `CHANNEL_MODE`.
+To change this, run `.SERVER_MODE`.
+To change it back again, run `.CHANNEL_MODE`.

+About staff and admins:

+Admins are across all personalities and servers that bot is in, however two different people with their own `discord-details.txt` file do not share admins.
+They can only be assigned by those with access to the file and can run all commands.

+Staff can run some administrative commands on the personality (either channel or server) they are added to.
+They are assigned by an admin, and cannot run commands such as adding or removing staff or shutting down the bot.
+Only admins can run these.
+They can run more commands than normal users (which can only run simple commands such as `!LIST_WORDS`.

 ## Commands